Caernarvon railway station explained

 Years4:30 January 1972

-Events4:closed for freight
+Events4:Closed for freight

-Caernarvon railway station was a station on the former Bangor and Carnarvon Railway between Caernarfon, Gwynedd and Menai Suspension Bridge near Bangor.
-The station was closed to all traffic in January 1972.
-The station has since been demolished and the site redeveloped.
+Caernarvon railway station was a stop on the former Bangor and Carnarvon Railway between Caernarfon in Gwynedd and the Menai Suspension Bridge near Bangor, Wales.
+The station was closed to all traffic in January 1972; it has since been demolished and the site redeveloped.

 History